 Gantt charts revolutionized project management, helping to manage large construction projects like the Hoover Dam and the interstate highway network.

-In the early part of the 20th century, Henry Gantt revolutionized project management with Gantt charts.
-At that time, they were written out on pieces of paper.
-With the rise of computers in the 1980s, Gantt charts became increasingly complex and elaborate.
-Today, Gantt charts are still one of the most widely used project management tools.
+Gantt charts were originally written out on pieces of paper.
+However, with the rise of computer technology in the 1980s, modern Gantt charts became increasingly complex and elaborate.
+Today, Gantt charts are one of the most widely used project management tools in modern business.

-Today, Gantt chart tools are often referred to as roadmap tools.
-Jira includes two roadmap tools to create Gantt charts for your projects: Roadmaps, which creates plans around Jira issues assigned to a team, and Advanced Roadmaps, which does the same thing across teams and organizations.
+This helps teams maintain a coherent project strategy despite the iterative nature of the software development process.
+Jira includes two roadmap tools to create Gantt charts for your projects: Roadmaps, which create plans around Jira issues assigned to a team, and Advanced Roadmaps, which do the same thing across teams and companies.

-Determine logistics and task dependencies
+Determining logistics and task dependencies

-Monitor progress of a project
+Monitoring the progress of a project

-The benefits of using a Gantt chart
+Benefits of using Gantt charts

 Gantt charts in waterfall vs. agile planning